SohOjiambo/SohOjiambo-alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display Contents of two files
+Display the last 10 lines